BROOKLYN ORCHESTRA INAUGURAL CONCERT POSTPONED

 ABOUT THE BROOKLYN ORCHESTRA

 The Brooklyn Orchestra is a symphonic ensemble dedicated to new music, striving to focus on contemporary composers.
 Created in 2015 by composer/conductor Olivier Glissant, the group was conceived to fuse genres of music that rarely meet on the classical stage and to bring music from multiple cultures to the orchestral repertoire, in an effort to make symphonic music accessible to a wider and more diverse audience.

 ABOUT OLIVIER GLISSANT

 Based in Brooklyn, NY, Olivier Glissant is a composer, conductor, producer and founder of Blacksalt Records.
 He created the Brooklyn Orchestra in 2015.
-Glissant spent his childhood in his native Martinique, then went on to study piano in Paris before moving to the US.
+Glissant spent his childhood in his native Martinique, then went on to study piano in Paris before attending Berklee College of Music in Boston.
 His influences are many, including South American, Caribbean and African music, as well as European classical music.
-This brought him to collaborate through the years with Philip Glass, Norah Jones, Bill Frisell, Ryuichi Sakamoto, Vinicius Cantuaria, Pete Seeger, John Zorn, Tico da Costa, Thiago Thiago de Mello, Omar Faruk Tekbilek, Yasmin Levy.
+This brought him to collaborate through the years with Philip Glass, Norah Jones, Bill Frisell, Ryuichi Sakamoto, Vinicius Cantuaria, Pete Seeger, Cyro Baptista, Tico da Costa, Thiago Thiago de Mello, Omar Faruk Tekbilek, Yasmin Levy.
 He more recently conducted his own creations with the Brooklyn Orchestra at Carnegie Hall and the United Nations in New York, and in Paris in the Panthéon-Sorbonne's Cour d'Honneur, and is currently working on new electronic and chamber pieces, a solo piano record and two operas, "Six Scenes from Paradise", which will premiere in the USA in 2020, and "Concert Baroque", based on the novel by Alejo Carpentier.